Autodesk-Forge/forge-model.properties-versions.difference/README.md

     set FORGE_CALLBACK_URL=<<YOUR CALLBACK URL>>
     npm start

-OR, set enviroment variables at [launch.json](/.vscode/launch.json) for debugging.
+OR, set environment variables at [launch.json](/.vscode/launch.json) for debugging.

  ## Use Cases